talwrii/git-submodules-troubleshooting/readme.md

 2. Check that this can be checked out, if not update the url
 3. Remove the [submodule] url parameter for this module from `.git/config`
 4. Run `git submodule init $MODULE` to create a new entry `git/config`
-5. Run `git submodule update $MODULE` to check out the git moudle
+5. Run `git submodule update $MODULE` to check out the git module

 ## I want to remove a git submodule

 1. Commit .gitmodules `git add .gitmodules; git commit`
-2. git rm submodule
+2. git rm submodule (this apparently automatically updates .gitmoudles)
-3. Commit (you can remove the entry from `.gitmodules` if you like)

 ## Editing `.git/config` is too slow
 <a name="git-config" />